qooxdoo/qooxdoo/docs/development/howto/icon_fonts.md

 ## Drawbacks

 Only `qx.ui.basic.Image` and `qx.ui.table.cellrenderer.Image` support icon
 fonts.
-It is not possible to use these icon fonts based images in decorators.
+It is not possible to use these icon fonts-based images in decorators.

 ## Benefits